Rejoice in the Lord Always

-While there is no biblical foundation for celebrating the New Year as it falls on the Gregorian calendar, it provides a pause to rethink the way we live-out our daily routine.
-We can use the celebration of the New Year to re-evaluate how we respond to the circumstances we face, the people we encounter and life itself.
+While there is no biblical foundation for celebrating the New Year as it falls on the Gregorian calendar, marking the day provides a pause to rethink the way we live-out our daily routine.
+We can use the celebration to re-evaluate how we respond to the circumstances we face, the people we encounter and life itself.
 The following five verses give clarity in this re-evaluation process.

 BE JOYFUL, GENTLE, THANKFUL AND PEACEFUL